Hafiz-mn/Secure-Scalable-and-Compliant-AWS-Infrastructure/README.md

-# Secure, Scalable, Cost-Optimized, and Compliant AWS Web Application
+# Secure, Scalable, Cost-Optimized, and Compliant AWS Infrastructure

 ## Objective

-Design and deploy a multi-region, secure, compliant, and cost-optimized AWS web application with full observability and resilience.
+To design and implement a multi-region AWS infrastructure that ensures security, scalability, compliance, and cost-efficiency while maintaining full observability.